Leave your contact details and Get 3 Live Classes for Free

 Does a 1190 Open the Door to Selective Colleges?

-No. Highly selective schools like UCLA typically report SAT middle ranges in the 1300-1500 zone.
-With a 1190, those are probably out of reach unless you’re applying under unique circumstances (like athletic recruitment or a major hook).
+No. If you want to apply to more selective colleges, you may need a higher score or a stronger overall profile.
+Highly selective schools like UCLA and other top-tier universities typically report SAT middle ranges in the 1300-1500 zone.
+With a 1190, those are probably out of reach, but many less selective colleges remain strong and realistic options, unless you’re applying under unique circumstances (like athletic recruitment or a major hook).

 That said, some competitive programs may still consider you, especially if you’ve:

-• Written a compelling essay that frames your academic journey.
+• Written a compelling personal essay that highlights your academic achievement and overall growth

 Which Colleges Accept Applicants with a 1190 SAT Score?